 Make adjustments to resolve the MCS edits or alerts including Numident corrections, and resolve conflicting Person information for internet claims (iClaim).

 Ensure that direct deposit or direct express data is present in MCS as required by Treasury’s all-electronic payment initiative.
 For information on how to initiate direct deposit or direct express, see

 Examine prior claims information relevant to the current claim using one or more of the following:

-Identify, resolving or taking other appropriate action on prior overpayments (O/P), underpayments (U/P), and uncollected annual earnings test (AET) penalties.
+Identify and take appropriate action to resolve prior overpayments (O/P), underpayments (U/P), and uncollected annual earnings test (AET) penalties.

-Develop and document all issues to include recording evidence electronically using MCS, MSSICS, or EVID.
-You must fax documents that you cannot record on MCS, MSSICS, or EVID into the electronic disability folder (eDIB) or the Non-Disability Repository (NDR) system (see GN 00301.322).
+Develop and document all issues and record evidence electronically using MCS, MSSICS, or the Evidence Screen (EVID) per GN 00301.286.
+Fax documents that you cannot record into MCS, MSSICS, or the EVID Screen using the Non-Disability Repository for Evidentiary Documents (NDRed) or eView, if disability is involved.

-Make the final determination to approve, disallow, or deny entitlement or eligibility to title II benefits or title XVI payments.
+Make the final determination to approve, disallow, or deny entitlement or eligibility to Title II benefits, Title XVI payments, or Title VIII Special Veterans Benefits (SVB) payments.

 Alert the processing center (PC) of the need for post adjudicative review of relevant issues in the claim.

-Effectuate SSA's initial determination on entitlement, usually via MCS earnings computation (EC).
-If effectuation through MCS EC is not possible, the adjudicator prepares an award manually via an A101 or EF101 or a denial via manual adjustment, credit and award process (MADCAP) and manual adjustment credit and award data entry (MACADE).
+Effectuate SSA's initial determination on entitlement, usually via MCS earnings computation (EC), per GN 01010.205.
+If effectuation through MCS EC is not possible, prepare an award manually via an A101 or EF101 or a denial via manual adjustment, credit and award process (MADCAP) and manual adjustment credit and award data entry (MACADE).